scverse/rapids_singlecell/docs/Installation.md

 ```
 pip install rapids-singlecell
 ```
-The default installer doesn't cover RAPIDS nor cupy.
-Information on how to install RAPIDS & cupy can be found [here](https://rapids.ai/start.html).
+The default installer doesn't cover RAPIDS nor CuPy.
+Information on how to install RAPIDS & CuPy can be found [here](https://rapids.ai/start.html).

 If you want to use RAPIDS new PyPI packages, the whole library with all dependencies can be install with:
 ```